knowuh/mmtute/README.md

 1. Add the following text to lines 16-17 to your `Gemfile`.

         # Terse markup with Slim
-        gem "install middleman-slim"
+        gem "middleman-slim"

 2. Install the newly added dependency: `bundle install`
 3. When we add new libraries to middleman we need to restart our server for those libraries to work.
 So restart middleman again: `middleman server`.

-5. It would help to install Slim syntax support for your browser.
+4. It would help to install Slim syntax support for your editor.
 Here is a list:

   * [atom editor](https://atom.io/) → [language-slim](https://atom.io/packages/language-slim) and
   [linter-slim](https://atom.io/packages/linter-slim)